psychemedia/storytelling-notes/master-maid.md

 "You've been talking to my Mastermaid, that I can see," said the Giant; "but if you have, I'll wring your head off."

-"Mastermaid? " said the Prince; " yesterday master talked of this Mastermaid, and to-day he talks of her again, and the day before yesterday it was the same story.
+"Mastermaid?" said the Prince; "yesterday master talked of this Mastermaid, and to-day he talks of her again, and the day before yesterday it was the same story.
 I only wish I could see what sort of thing she is; that I do."

-"Well, well, wait till to-morrow," sud the Giant, " and then I'll take you in to her myself."
+"Well, well, wait till to-morrow," sud the Giant, "and then I'll take you in to her myself."

-"Thank you kindly, master," said the Prince; " but it's only a joke of master's, I'll be bound."
+"Thank you kindly, master," said the Prince; "but it's only a joke of master's, I'll be bound."

 So next day the Giant took him in to the Mastermaid, and said to her, —